mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 27 - Associative Arrays/readme.md

 <?

 $coordinate = array('latitude'=>1000, 'longitude'=>2000);
-// It is OK. they are just arrays.
+// They are just arrays.
 A Bunch of raw data
 ```

 ### Anaemic